 Bone broth is very nutritious.
-It contains oodles of collagen and healing compounds which repair the gut and prevent inflammation.
+It contains oodles of collagen and healing compounds which assist in repairing the gut and calming inflammation.
 It is loaded with minerals and very easy to digest.
-It supports the immune system and is excellent for autoimmune diseases.
+It replenishes our support system* and aids digestion.

 Bone broth can be eaten as a soup complete with veg and any meat that falls off the bone (if using a meaty joint such as lamb shank), or it can be strained and kept in the fridge (where it will solidify into a jelly) and used as either an instant drinking soup by adding boiling water and a sprinkle of herbs/dried garlic, or used in recipes as stock.
 I use all methods, with the straining method being most beneficial when using smaller bones that will break down.

 - 2-3lb organic beef stock bones or 2 short ribs, or 2 lamb/mutton shanks or knuckles, or a chicken carcass (chicken carcass is usually best pre-cooked) or a mix of each

 - 2 tablespoons organic raw apple cider vinegar